SpiceWire/LED-Stairwell-Steps-Arduino/README.md

 ## Hardware
 Arduino Uno
-PIRs ("motion detectors")
+PIRs ("motion detectors") such as HC SR501
 LED strips cut to the length of the step
 Two 74HC595 shift registers
 12 volt power supply for LED strips
-9 volt power supply for Arduino
 5 volt power supply for shift registers and transistors
 16 2N2222 transistors
 16 470 ohm resistors or 2 resistor network chips such as 4116R-001-471